Jason Bonham: Jason Bonham's Led Zeppelin Evening and other experiences

 In February 2009, Jason Bonham and James Dylan began working together in what would become Jason Bonham's Led Zeppelin Evening, a live homage to his late father's band.
 During the autumn of 2010, Jason Bonham's Led Zeppelin Evening embarked on their first North American tour and toured worldwide throughout 2011.

 Bonham more recently played drums, along with sisters Ann and Nancy Wilson of the group Heart on vocals and guitar respectively, with successive additions of band, string and horn sections, and choirs (including the Joyce Garrett Youth Choir) for a show-ending performance of "Stairway to Heaven" during the Led Zeppelin tribute at the Kennedy Center Honors hosted by Barack Obama in December 2012 with his late father's band members Robert Plant, Jimmy Page, and John Paul Jones in attendance.
 It was described as a "bring down the house" version.

 In the Summer of 2013, Jason Bonham's Led Zeppelin Evening joined forces with the band Heart for "The Heartbreaker Tour" celebrating the music of Led Zeppelin.

 Later that year, he teamed up again with Glenn Hughes to form a new rock band, which became California Breed, adding the guitarist Andrew Watt.

 In 2014, Bonham joined Sammy Hagar's supergroup Sammy Hagar and the Circle.
 The band featured Led Zeppelin tracks along with songs from Hagar's various career projects, such as Montrose, Van Halen, and Chickenfoot.

 From early March to late May 2015, Jason Bonham's Led Zeppelin Evening toured extensively in North America.
 On 4 December 2015, the band began their North American Winter Tour in San Jose, California.
 In early May 2016, they embarked on a one-month / 22-date North American tour.
 Most recently, they embarked on another tour throughout the United States, with dates running through November 2021.
-He is also joining Kid Rock on his Bad Reputation Tour.
+He also joined Kid Rock on his Bad Reputation Tour.

 Equipment

 Drums

-Jason Bonham has endorsed DW Drums.
+Bonham has endorsed DW Drums.
 Prior to this, for many years he played a Ludwig Vistalite drumkit similar to his late father's.